Aether06/Krunker-Aimbot-2.4.1/README.md

 4. Open krunker and play!

-Aimbot and autoreload only work when you are logged in, to enable aimbot click 'V', to enable autoreload click 'H'
+Aimbot and autoreload only work when you are logged in, to enable aimbot click 'V', to enable autoreload click 'H' I reworked the aimbot to be more accurate